 I had been exhausting my immune system by beating my head against the walls trying to make the children's mother love me instead of getting healthy myself.
 I believe those years of frustration and exhaustion gave me cancer.
 Before I had it cut out of my prostate (and it’s been all gone for fifteen years, thank God), I let it teach me to live one day at a time.
 That’s all we’ve got, really.

 I thank God that the love of my life appeared from where I couldn’t have imagined.
 She also was adjusting to her empty nest, and wanted a quieter, simpler life as well.
 So we agreed that my doghouse would nurture and protect a new marriage for us at a very deep level.
-Because of its natural beauty and quiet, and the sweetness of our partnership in sharing everything and keeping stress levels low, we have made our home a place all our children and grandchildren want to visit.
+Because of its natural beauty and quiet, and the sweetness of our partnership in sharing everything and keeping stress levels low, we have had the means but not feelt the need to expand our three-room home.
+We just built a one-room loft cabin where all our guests and especially our children and grandchildren love to visit.

-Now sixteen years later at ages 65 and 72, we love our quiet, simple life in the country more than ever.
+Now seventeen years later at ages 66 and 73, we love our quiet, simple life in the country more than ever.
 We wouldn’t trade this place for any mansion in any town or city.
-I just have a reasonably short and traffic-free drive to either my Lexington or my Louisville office, which leaves us with lots of time to enjoy life.
+I just have a one-stoplight, 30-minute, traffic-free drive to my Louisville office, which leaves us with lots of time to enjoy life.
+I'm a junior partner in an office condo my son built for his insurance business, and he gives me exclusive use of a downstairs corner office with a private patio out back for seeing clients during Covid.

 We feel we are rich in having everything we want.
 The key to our newfound wealth has been bringing demand in line with supply, not vice-versa.
 And to be satisfied with less, we’ve had to realize that less is more.
 More what?
 It’s more of the best things in life, which are all free.
 We don’t very often pay to go watch professionals play ball or laugh at themselves, and we don’t need TV or movie theaters to watch people dance, romance each other, or have adventures out in nature.
 We’re old-fashioned.
 We’d rather do these things ourselves, and thanks be to God, we still enjoy doing all these activities.